woodie/Tesla-J2ME/README.md

 # Tesla J2ME

-Display some data from (Tim Dorr's API)[https://tesla-api.timdorr.com] on J2ME.
+Display some data with [Tim Dorr's API](https://tesla-api.timdorr.com) on J2ME.

 We'll need implement OAuth 2.0 for this platform.